MORE ABOUT

 While the majority of unaccompanied children claiming asylum in the UK supported by Safe Passage International are from Afghanistan, Eritrea, Iran, Sudan and Syria, children from many other countries and regions around the world are being displaced from their homes every day and in many cases this rarely reaches the mainstream news.

-Our company of young performers come from a diverse range of backgrounds, nationalities and experiences to create a truly global and authentically informed piece of work.
-Through From Here On, we use the unique power of the arts to shine a light on these experiences in all their complexity, making space for conversation, connection and empathy with the people forced to undertake unsafe journeys in the search for safety.
+Our original company of From Here On young performers came from a diverse range of backgrounds, nationalities and experiences to create a truly global and authentically informed piece of work.
+Through From Here On, we used the unique power of the arts to shine a light on these experiences in all their complexity, making space for conversation, connection and empathy with the people forced to undertake unsafe journeys in the search for safety.

 Safe Passage Now

-In 2023, nearly 30,000¹ people were left with no choice but to make dangerous journeys to Britain on unseaworthy boats in search of a safer future, including over 4,500² young people.
-Nearly 3,000³ of this number were children making the journey on their own.
-Since 2018, more than 100 people, including lone children, have died attempting to cross the Channel, according to official figures.
+In 2025, around 41,000¹ people were left with no choice but to make dangerous journeys to Britain on unseaworthy boats in search of a safer future, including over 5,300² young people.
+Since 2018, more than 160¹ people, including lone children, have died attempting to cross the Channel, according to official figures.
 It’s likely more are still missing.

 In this time of unprecedented global conflict, of increasing antisemitism, Islamophobia and anti-immigration sentiment, the lessons we’ve already learnt from the past are being dramatically forgotten.
-So along with Safe Passage International, we’re asking how the experience of seeking sanctuary has evolved from the Kindertransport, what we’ve learned from this history, and why safe routes are not accessible today, not even for children.
+So along with Safe Passage International, From Here On asked how the experience of seeking sanctuary has evolved from the Kindertransport, what we’ve learned from this history, and why safe routes are not accessible today, not even for children.

 The Kindertransport

 The Kindertransport was complex - not only did it face strong opposition, but newly arrived Kindertransport refugees were subject to discrimination as they began to create a life in the UK.
-Taking this nuanced and inspiring moment in history as a starting point, through From Here On we will look towards a new system for refugees built on empathy, welcome and community.
+Taking this nuanced and inspiring moment in history as a starting point, through From Here On and in our continued work, we look towards a new system for refugees built on empathy, welcome and community.

 Creating Together

-Our young performers are representative of over 20 different countries, whether through lived experience of seeking sanctuary in the UK or through a family history of migration: from Afghanistan to Somalia, from Burundi to Iran, from Germany to Hong Kong.
-We’ve brought these young people together to tell stories of safe passage through an extraordinary outdoor physical theatre production that connects us all and celebrates our shared humanity.
-And we’re supporting them to become changemakers in their own communities through our legacy programme to co-create their own talks and events.
+Our young performers were representative of over 20 different countries, whether through lived experience of seeking sanctuary in the UK or through a family history of migration: from Afghanistan to Somalia, from Burundi to Iran, from Germany to Hong Kong.
+We brought these young people together to tell stories of safe passage through an extraordinary outdoor physical theatre production that connected us all and celebrated our shared humanity.
+And we continued to support them to become changemakers in their own communities through our legacy programme to co-create their own talks and events.

 Good Chance and Gecko